DiegoBarMor/novemberff/README.md

 * add more forcefields.
 * remove OpenMM dependency for PDB parsing.
 * improve `bond_graphs`'s graph data structure.
-* finish refactoring of parser base class and `forcefield.from_xml`.
+* finish refactoring of parser base class and `forcefield.from_xml` (i.e. should be Parser's responsability to yield the needed data, not Forcefield).
 * allow to specify the forcefield to use in `main.py`, either by path or by name.
 * add option for saving the molecule's topology features (bonds, angles, etc), as well as their geometry values.